 This is better suited to every day list and note taking.
 It's a cheaper option and maybe better suited to a teen.

 7. Electric Pressure Cooker (for beans & lentils)

 If your vegan friend does a lot of cooking then chances are they use a lot of beans and pulses.

 Most people that aren't aware that a pressure cooker can cut the amount of time required to cook beans, lentils, chickpeas, etc., by a huge amount.

-It's a lot harder to under or over cook them this way too, which is very important with kidney beans, especially.
+It's a lot harder to under or over cook them this way too, which is very important, with kidney beans in particular.